CloudSecurityAlliance/CSA-Guidance/Domain 7- Infrastructure Security.md

 All clouds utilize some form of virtual networking to abstract the physical network and create a network resource pool.
 Typically the cloud consumer provisions desired networking resources from this pool, which can then be configured within the limits of the virtualization technique used.
 For example, some cloud platforms only support allocation of IP addresses within particular subnets, while others allow the cloud consumer the capability to provision entire Class B virtual networks and completely define the subnet architecture.

-If you are a cloud provider (including managing a private cloud), physical segregation of networks is important for both operational and security reasons.
-We most commonly see at least three different networks:
+If you are a cloud provider (including managing a private cloud), physical segregation of networks composing your cloud is important for both operational and security reasons.
+We most commonly see at least three different networks which are isolated onto dedicated hardware since there is no functional or traffic overlap:

 * The service network for communications between virtual machines and the Internet.
 This builds the network resource pool for the cloud consumers.
 * The storage network to connect virtual storage to virtual machines.